Evaluation of binomial double sums involving absolute values: Introduction

-The purpose of the current paper is to provide a complete treatment of double sums of the form \eqref{eq:sumallg}.
-More precisely, using the computer algebra package {\tt Sigma}~\cite{Schneider:07a}, we were led to the conjecture that these double sums can always be expressed in terms of a linear combination of just four functions, namely $\binom {4n}{2n}$, ${\binom {2n}n}^2$, $4^n\binom {2n}n$, and $16^n$, with coefficients that are rational in~$n$.
-We demonstrate this observation in Theorems~\ref{thm:2} and \ref{thm:3}, in a much more precise form.
+with an independent parameter~$m$.
+More precisely, using the computer algebra package {\tt Sigma}~\cite{Schneider:07a}, we were led to the conjecture that these double sums of the form~\eqref{eq:sumallg} can always be expressed in terms of a linear combination of just four functions, namely $\binom {4n}{2n}$, ${\binom {2n}n}^2$, $4^n\binom {2n}n$, and $16^n$, with coefficients that are rational in~$n$, while in many instances double sums of the form \eqref{eq:sumallg2} can be expressed in terms of a linear combination of the four functions $\binom {2n+2m}{n+m}$, ${\binom {2n}n}{\binom {2m}m}$, $4^n\binom {2m}m$, and $4^m\binom {2n}n$, with coefficients that are rational in~$n$ and~$m$.
+We demonstrate this observation in Theorems~\ref{thm:2}--\ref{thm:3B}, in a much more precise form.